Tag: newark

 Hartford Base Ball Park, (c.)
 1900.

-By November of 1896, the matter was put to rest by Sam Crane, President of the Atlantic League who declared Newark as champions.
-Manager Barnie passed away in Hartford in 1900, beloved by local fans.
-He was buried alongside many other baseball greats in Green-Wood Cemetery, Brooklyn, New York.
-The City of Hartford remembered him fondly and the ball club finally won a minor league pennant in 1909 at Hartford Base Ball Park.
+By November of 1896, the matter was put to rest by Sam Crane, President of the Atlantic League, who declared Newark as champions.
+Manager Barnie would manage the Hartford team until he unexpectedly passed away in 1900.
+He was buried alongside other baseball greats in Green-Wood Cemetery, Brooklyn, New York.
+Hartford fans remembered him fondly, and the ball club finally won a minor league pennant at Hartford Base Ball Park in 1909.